aasmal97/AWS-Cognito-Hosted-UI-Authentication-Provider/README.md

 #### Pop-up Auth Flow
 This is the auth flow, when `popUpWindow = true`

 This is the preferred method for **client-side-rendered apps**, as it does not navigate away from the current tab or window, and therefore, any data or states on the current page can be maintained.
 Here, the a pop-up to the hosted ui is generated, and the user is asked to login.
 After logging in, the pop-window is redirected to the callback url, **WHICH MUST HAVE THE SAME ORIGIN** as the original page.
-The authorization code is then read from the pop-up window's url, and the library on the original page, handles the rest of the authentication.
+The authorization code is then read from the pop-up window's url, and the library on the original page, handles the rest.
 The pop-up window is automatically closed after the code is read.

-To prevent collision, where callback url page and the original page are exchanging a code at the same time, there is a 500ms delay before exchanging a code for credentials.
+To prevent a collision, where the callback url page and the original page are exchanging a code at the same time, there is a 500ms delay before exchanging a code for credentials.
 This ensures the original page will always be able to exchange the code first, and store the credentials.

 ## Exposed Methods
 - [login](CognitoAuthentication.md#login): Handles the entire oauth 2 login process.
 Meant to be used on a login button, or upon initial page load.
 Underneath, it uses the `refreshAccessToken`, `handlePopUpLogin`, `handleCode`, `usedStoredCredentials`, and `navigateToHostedUI` methods.